kgfitzgerald/APU_MATH250_website/content/syllabus/index.md

 ### Preparation Quizzes (Prepare)

 At the beginning of each week, you will watch a series of lecture videos and take a low-stakes preparation quiz in Canvas to check your understanding.
-Each quiz can be re-taken up to 3 times before the deadline.
+Each quiz can be attempted up to 3 times before the deadline, and your score will be the average of your attempts.
 The quiz is due by class-time on Tuesdays (4:20pm).

 ### Application Exercises (Practice)